Cartier exhibition opens at V&A museum

-A huge and absolutely bling-filled exhibition on the history of the luxury jewellers Cartier will open at the Victoria and Albert Museum in April 2025.
+A huge and absolutely bling-filled exhibition on the history of the luxury jewellers Cartier has opened at the Victoria and Albert Museum.

-Through over 350 objects, the Cartier exhibition promises to chart the evolution of the jewellery house's legacy, and to show how it went from modest beginnings in Paris in 1847 to a global super-brand.
+Through over 350 objects, the Cartier exhibition charts the evolution of the jewellery house's legacy, and shows how it went from modest beginnings in Paris in 1847, to a global super-brand.

 Visitors will see precious jewels, historic gemstones, and iconic watches and clocks.
-These will include works lent by His Majesty The King from the Royal Collection, and special items from the Cartier archives.
-And as it's a V&A blockbuster show, there'll also be loans from major UK and international museums, and private collections.
+These include works lent by His Majesty The King from the Royal Collection, and special items from the Cartier archives.

 Get exhibition news delivered to your inbox by subscribing to my free newsletter